sonic-net/sonic-linkmgrd/doc/default_route.md

     * keep the ToR in standby if one ToR is missing default route;
     * avoid oscillation if both ToRs are missing defualt route (as eventually both will be `LinkProber:Wait` state).

-Link prober will be capable to receive heartbeat.
+Link prober will still be able to receive heartbeat.
 So if we remove & re-add the default route on both ToRs, a state transition path can be:

 ```
          0.init state   ->  1.remove on A   ->  2.remove on B     -> 3.re-add on B      -> 4.re-add on A